 3-Hour Averages - Figure 3-3 presents the first and second high 3-hour average concentrations recorded at each monitoring site.
 A 3-hour average is an average computed for the 3-hour period ending at any hour.
 The second highest concentration is important because a violation of the secondary SO2 standard occurs when there are two exceedances of the level of the standard.
-Measured SO2 concentrations were far below the secondary 3-hour standard of 1300 μ g/m3 at all DEP monitoring sites in 1998.
-Compared to 1997, eight sites had lower second high concentrations and Waterbury had a higher second high concentration.
-The largest decrease was 49 μ g/m3 at Bridgeport and the increase at Waterbury was 3 μ g/m3.
+Measured SO2 concentrations were far below the secondary 3-hour standard of 1300 μg/m3 at all DEP monitoring sites in 1999.
+Compared to 1998, four sites had lower second high concentrations and two sites, Danbury and Waterbury, had higher second high concentrations.
+The largest decrease was 34 μg/m3 at Bridgeport, and the largest increase was 15 μg/m3 at Danbury.

 Highest Daily Concentrations and Wind Data - As is the case with particulate matter, the highest SO_2 concentrations occur on days when persistent winds out of the southwest quadrant predominate.
 During the fifteen year period between 1981 and 1995, 46% of the annual ten highest daily concentrations of SO_2 at each monitoring site in the state occurred when such wind conditions prevailed.
 This relationship is caused, at least in part, by SO_2 transport, but any transport is limited by the chemical instability of SO_2 .
 In the atmosphere, SO_2 reacts with other gases to produce, among other things, sulfate particulates.
 Therefore, SO_2 is not likely to be transported very long distances.
 Previous studies conducted by the DEP have shown that, during periods of southwest winds, levels of SO_2 in Connecticut decrease with distance from the New York / New Jersey metropolitan area.
 This relationship tends to support the transport hypothesis.
 These studies also revealed that certain adverse meteorological conditions, most notably low mixing heights and low wind speeds, are more conducive to high SO_2 levels on days when there are southwest quadrant winds than on other days.
+(See Figures 8-1 through 8-4 for grahical representations of wind data for 1998 and 1999.)